 - Surrogacy Australia news, events, fundraising and general member requests

 You have the right to opt-out of any communications we send to you.

 Surrogacy Australia is the sole owner of any information collected.
-Any data that could identify you will not, under any circumstances, be shared or sold to third parties.
+Any data that could identify you will not, under any circumstances, be shared or sold to third parties, including Families Through Surrogacy without your express permission.
 Surrogacy Australia collects information from members and visitors at several different points on this website.

 As a public company, Surrogacy Australia is required by the Corporations Act 2001 to maintain a register that includes the name and address of every member of the company.
 Members of the company ARE NOT the same as Surrogacy Australia Support Service members.
 Surrogacy Australia must provide access to or a copy of the company members’ register to any person who makes such a request.

 Your right not to provide the data requested by Surrogacy Australia